yellowstonegames/SquidLib/squidlib-util/README.md

   - 3.0.0-b1 is the last release to contain Swing.
 If you're porting code that used an earlier version of SquidLib and need Swing for some reason, you may want to stay with the largely-compatible 2.9.1 instead of the very-different 3.0.0-b1.
     - This should also enable SquidLib to be used for rendering on Android/iOS and not only the desktop platforms Swing is limited to
   - There is now a tool that sets up a project for people who want an easy way to handle the dependencies of SquidLib and/or libGDX
-    - We now have SquidSetup to automatically handle the setup of a new project that uses SquidLib 3.0.0-b6, including fetching dependencies automatically and setting up a project that potentially targets both desktop and Android, potentially HTML, and ~~possibly iOS as well~~ (iOS is currently in a bit of a chaotic state with RoboVM's changes, and isn't recommended yet; you can use [mobidevelop's RoboVM fork](https://github.com/MobiDevelop/robovm) if you're feeling adventurous).
-    - If you already use Maven, Gradle, SBT, Leiningen, or some other dependency manager, upgrading should be easier to the 3.0.0 series
-    - If you don't, you should since it can really ease updating, and SquidSetup should handle the hard parts for you.
+    - You should use [czyzby's gdx-setup application](https://github.com/czyzby/gdx-setup) if you want to use the latest stable SquidLib, since it has squidlib 3.0.0-b8 (as well as squidlib-util and regexodus) as third-party extensions.
+There's a SquidLib demo as a third-party example that can be selected.
+You should probably select libGDX version 1.9.3 if you use the stable version, currently.
+    - That application does not include more than a few assets, so if you use the DefaultResources class in the display module (recommended for several things, like distance field fonts), you need to get the assets you want separately.
-  - If you use SquidLib's latest version as of April 12, the assets have been moved out of the `squidlib` jar, making the download size smaller, but a freshly-updated SquidSetup has all the latest assets and will put them in the correct assets folder (as before) without duplicating them.
-You can delete any assets you don't use, or move them out of the distributed part of your code.
+      They're in the assets/ folder of this GitHub repo, or you can get all the assets in a .zip file from SquidLib's main folder, [assets.zip](https://github.com/SquidPony/SquidLib/raw/master/assets.zip).
+If you get the .zip, then after extracting the files you can delete any assets you don't use, or move them out of the distributed part of your code.
-    - If you don't use SquidSetup, you can download any assets you need from the assets/ folder of this GitHub repo, or get all the assets in a .zip file from SquidLib's main folder, [assets.zip](https://github.com/SquidPony/SquidLib/raw/master/assets.zip).
   - [This commit on June 19, 2016](https://github.com/SquidPony/SquidLib/commit/22c770b37b3635c6beacadda6ef71e07c9a55a8e)
     changed usages of LinkedHashMap and LinkedHashSet to OrderedMap and OrderedSet in the squidpony.squidmath package.
     If you use SquidLib versions before that commit (such as beta 6), then update to after that commit (which was some